 - Move fragile or expensive items out of sight and reach – this is important for safety as well as good behaviour.

 - Make a ‘quiet space’ for your child to use when he feels overwhelmed.
 This could just be a special cushion with some of your child’s favourite books nearby.

 - Make sure screens like tablets and TVs are off when you need your child to focus on something like getting ready for school in the morning.

 Out and about

-- If you’re planning a family day out, look for places that have things that both you and your children will enjoy – for example, a playground for the children and a coffee cart for you, or a cycle path and shady picnic spot for all of you.
+- For a family day out, look for places that have things that both you and your child will enjoy – for example, a playground for your child and a coffee cart for you.